 The Company recognizes that all its personnel have the right to work without sexual or racial harassment and will do everything in its power to enforce this statement.
 Sexual or racial harassment may be defined as an attitude that translates into words, actions or gestures of sexual or racial connotation that are undesired and generally repetitious, and which have a negative effect on a person's physical or psychological dignity or integrity, or lead to an unfavourable working environment.

-easyhome will promptly and thoroughly investigate all complaints of discrimination or harassment.
-Employees are expected to cooperate fully in any such investigation.
-Failure to do so may result in discipline up to and including termination.
-Moreover, neither your supervisor nor the Company will take any action against you for making a complaint of discrimination or harassment or for cooperating in any such investigation.
+easyhome will promptly and thoroughly investigate all complaints filed through the Hotline, Legal or the Human Resources Department.
+Employees are expected to cooperate fully in any such investigation whether or not the employee is actively at work or on leave of absence.
+Failure to do so may result in disciplinary action up to and including suspension and termination of employment.
+Moreover, neither your supervisor nor the Company will take any action against you for making a complaint or for cooperating in any such investigation.

 All overtime must be authorized by the Regional Manager or Department Manager as appropriate prior to working any additional hours.
 Hours worked in excess of the schedules must be documented on the schedule that is posted in the stores.
-Overtime is only paid with DVP approval or Vice President approval.
+Overtime is only paid with DVP, Director, and/or Vice President approval.

-If you have any concerns about record keeping or just want more information, call the Human Resources Department, or the Confidential Hotline.
+If you have any concerns about record keeping or just want more information, contact the Human Resources Department, or the Confidential Hotline.

 Every employee receives a written performance appraisal, using the appropriate Company form, at least once per year.
 Employees on authorized leave will have their review dates postponed by the number of days in excess of 31 that they are away from work.
 Reviews should also be completed after the initial probationary period for new employees.
 All employees must receive a written copy of their performance review.

-You shall promptly and fully disclose the Intellectual Property to the Company and shall not disclose the same to others, except with Company's express written approval.
+You shall promptly and fully disclose such Intellectual Property to the Company and shall not disclose the same to others, except with the Company's express written approval.